ahsanulalig/mtn-assignment-lib/README.md

 }
 ]

-imagePath is path of the image of card title is title of card btnText used to the label of the button in big card altText is used in case of image don't load.
+imgPath  : is path of the image of card

+title :  is title of card

+btnText : used to the label of the button in big card

+altText : is used in case of image don't load.

 bigCardIndex is the property for showing big card.

-Events from carousel component
+## Events from carousel component

 carouselEvent is callBack when prev btn click , previous animation complete, next button click and next animation complete